AlasdairF/Titlecase/README.md

 a very many exceptions exist. e.g. ussr IS FIXED. some guy with a ph.d knows what's going on. people forget rules like: on an in.

-    unformatted := `a very many exceptions exist. e.g. ussr IS FIXED. some guy with a ph.d knows what's going on. people forget rules like: on on on.` formatted := titlecase.English(unformatted)
+    formatted := titlecase.English(`a very many exceptions exist. e.g. ussr IS FIXED. some guy with a ph.d knows what's going on. people forget rules like: on on on.`)

 A Very Many Exceptions Exist; E.g. USSR Is Fixed; Some Guy With a Ph.D Knows What's Going On; People Forget Rules Like: On an In